minio/mc/docs/minio-client-complete-guide.md

 FLAGS:
-  --overwrite                        overwrite object(s) on target if it differs from source --fake                             perform a fake mirror operation --watch, -w                        watch and synchronize changes --remove                           remove extraneous object(s) on target --region value                     specify region when creating new bucket(s) on target (default: "us-east-1")
+  --overwrite                        overwrite object(s) on target if it differs from source --dry-run                          perform a fake mirror operation --watch, -w                        watch and synchronize changes --remove                           remove extraneous object(s) on target --region value                     specify region when creating new bucket(s) on target (default: "us-east-1")